-- Taking with emidter About their
+- · Talking with Children About Their Family

-- Who Am I?
+- · Who Am I?

 - My Family

 Note for the parent or caregiver: You should be sensitive to the child's living situation and family context.
 Where children are separated from a parent/caregiver, or living in a different household away from some of the people they love, they may want to look back and talk about their absent family, or they may want to talk about who they live with now.
 Let the discussion be led by the child and don't press them to talk about something they are not happy to discuss.